 Students may pursue an undergraduate certificate on a stand-alone basis or as part of a bachelor's degree.
 Courses taken toward an undergraduate certificate program may be applied to a University College Bachelor of Science degree.
-If a student is pursuing a bachelor's degree and a certificate, the student must complete a minimum of 9 units beyond the requirements for the major or minor.
+If a student is pursuing a bachelor's degree and a certificate, the student must complete a minimum of 9 units beyond the requirements for the major.
 The exception to this restriction on certificates applies to sequential programs of the same name, in which case all certificate courses may apply to the next-level program.

 - Applied Mathematics